krynju/dtable_benchmarks/blogpost.md

 - parallelization of data processing
 - out-of-core processing (will be available through future `Dagger.jl` upgrades)

-The goal is to become competetive with similiar tools such as `Dask` or `Spark`, so that Julia users can solve and scale their problems within Julia.
+The goal is to become competitive with similiar tools, such as `Dask` or `Spark`, so that Julia users can solve and scale their problems within Julia.

-By leveraging the composability of the Julia data ecosystem we can reuse a lot of existing functionality in order to achieve the above goals and continue improving the solution in the future instead of just creating another monolithic solution.
+By leveraging the composability of the Julia data ecosystem, we can reuse a lot of existing functionality in order to achieve the above goals, and continue improving the solution in the future instead of just creating another monolithic solution.

 ## Operations available today

 Below is a list of functionality generally available today.
-To post suggestions please comment under this [GitHub issue](https://github.com/JuliaParallel/Dagger.jl/issues/273).
+To post suggestions for new operations, please comment in this [GitHub issue](https://github.com/JuliaParallel/Dagger.jl/issues/273).
-In the future we hope to provide a roadmap and priority indicators for specific functionality.
+In the future we hope to provide a roadmap and priority indicators for planned functionality.

 - `map`
 - `filter`
 - `reduce`
 - `groupby` (shuffle with full data movement)
 - grouped `reduce`
-- constructors consuming `Tables.jl` compatible input
+- constructors for consuming `Tables.jl` compatible input
-- compatibility with `Tables.jl` (`DTable` can be used as a source)
+- compatibility with `Tables.jl` (`DTable` can be used as a source or sink)

 # Initial performance comparison (multithreaded)

-The benchmarks below present the initial performance assessment of the `DTable` compared to `DataFrames.jl`, which is currently the go-to data processing package in Julia and to `Dask` - the main competitor to the `DTable`.
+The benchmarks below present the initial performance assessment of the `DTable` compared to `DataFrames.jl`, which is currently the go-to data processing package in Julia, and to `Dask` - the main competitor to `Dagger` and the `DTable`.
 The `DataFrames.jl` benchmarks are here to provide a reference to what the performance in Julia looks like today.

 Please note that the benchmarks below were specifically prepared with the focus on comparing the same type of processing activities.
-That means the benchmark code was accordingly adjusted to make sure the packages are doing exactly the same thing under the hood.
+That means the benchmark code was accordingly adjusted to make sure the packages are doing the same set of operations under the hood.

-The table below presents the summary of the results obtained in a one machine multithreaded environment (exact setup in the next section).
+The table below presents the summary of the results obtained in a one-machine multithreaded environment (exact setup in the next section).
 Times from every configuration of each benchmark were compared and summarized in the table.
-Negative values mean it was slower than the competitor by that percentage.
+Negative values mean a slowdown versus the competitor, by that percentage.

 |                    Operation     | avg % faster than Dask     | avg % faster than DataFrames.jl  |
 | --------------------------------:| --------------------------:| --------------------------------:|